top of page

 For the Lazies - A 30-Second Summary

 PET stands for polyethylene terephthalate, and it is one of the most commonly used plastics in the world.
 You will find it in drink bottles, food packaging, and even textiles.
 Recycling PET helps reduce landfill waste, conserve resources, and lower greenhouse gas emissions.
 It also supports the production of recycled PET or rPET, which is used in sustainable clothing, swimwear, and packaging.
-With facilities like SevenC’s Recycling coming to WA in 2026, recycling PET is a simple way to support a circular economy.

 What Is PET Plastic?